nand09/revolutionist/README.md

 # One Month Rails

-This is the pineteresting(revoluyionist) application for (*One Month Rails*(http://onemonthrails.com)
+This is the pinteresting(revolutionist) application for

+(*One Month Rails*(http://onemonthrails.com)

 by (Fernando O.) (osortof@yahoo.com)